 Sec.
-1. PROCEDURES FOR SCHOOL VISITORS
+1. Procedures for School Visitors

 Notices shall be posted at each IDEA campus requiring all visitors to first report to the campus administrative office.
-This policy shall apply to parents/guardians, board members, volunteers, social service workers, invited speakers, maintenance and repair persons not employed by IDEA, vendors, representatives of the news media, former students, and any other campus visitors.
+This policy shall apply to legal guardians, board members, volunteers, social service workers, invited speakers, maintenance and repair persons not employed by IDEA, vendors, representatives of the news media, former Students, and any other campus visitors.